 With clients more aware of ESG investments and because we are now a B Corp company, it’s in all our interests to take steps to improve the sustainability of our practices.

-The ESG market is still growing and as it does, we work to keep up what is available to you and finding those funds that will put your money to work while doing good.
+The ESG market is still growing and as it does, we work to keep up with what is available to you and find those funds that will put your money to work while doing good.

 If you’d like to learn more about ESG investing and how you can invest your money and do good for the world, please get in touch.
 Email firstname.lastname@example.org or call 020 7467 2700.